lambda-feedback/shimmy/README.md

    --env value, -e value [ --env value, -e value ]  additional environment variables to pass to the worker process. [$FUNCTION_ENV]
    --interface value, -i value                      the interface to use for communication with the worker process.
 Options: rpc, file. (default: "rpc") [$FUNCTION_INTERFACE]
-   --max-workers value, -n value                    (default: 1) [$FUNCTION_MAX_PROCS] --persistent, -p                                 the worker process is capable of handling more than one event. (default: false) [$FUNCTION_DISPOSABLE]
+   --max-workers value, -n value                    (default: 1) [$FUNCTION_MAX_PROCS]
 ```

 ## Evaluation Runtime Interface